-Coastline Paradox was developed as part of the 2016 Wellington Asia Residency Exchange (WARE) programme.
-It is a multimedia installation of video and sculptural works that brings into conversation geological and cultural perceptions of changing landscapes.
-The exhibition is a subjective study of beach ridges uplifted by successive earthquakes at Turakirae Head Scientific Reserve located on the south coast of Wellington, Aotearoa NZ.
-The site is “measured” from the perspective of “visitor” and layered with personal connections and renderings.
-The title Coastline Paradox is a term used to describe the contradiction between the conceptual and physical presence of the land/sea border.
+Coastline Paradox is a multimedia installation of video and sculptural works that brings into conversation geological and cultural perceptions of changing landscapes.
+The exhibition was held at the end of the 2016 Wellington Asia Residency Exchange (WARE) programme.
+It is a subjective study of beach ridges uplifted by successive earthquakes at Turakirae Head Scientific Reserve located on the south coast of Wellington, Aotearoa NZ.
+The site is “measured” from the perspective of “visitor” and layered with personal connections and historical narrative.

 16mm transferred to HD video with audio, 1 min 22 secs (loop)

 Untitled (Turakirae Head, Te Whanganui a Tara, Aotearoa NZ), 2016;

 laser print, tracing paper, scrap polypropylene sheet, ink on postcard, pinewood, mat board, Wellington’s restless coast: changes in land and sea at Turakirae Head, Geological Society of New Zealand Guidebook, GR Stevens 1975